-$$\exists NESTOR \ structure(M)$$ (6.2)
+$$\exists \text{ NESTOR structure}(M) \tag{6.2}$$

-Condition (6.1) imposes that, if it exists, there is only one descriptive metadata specification for a given digital object because, in archival practice, every single metadata describes a unique archival division, being it a level in the archive or a digital object (International Council on Archives, 1999).
-Condition (6.2) ensures that the relationships between the different archival divisions are compliant with the descriptive metadata specifications in M.
+Condition 6.1 imposes that, if exists, there is only one descriptive metadata specification for a given digital object because, in archival practice, every single metadata describes a unique archival division, being it a level in the archive or a digital object [57].
+Condition 6.2 ensures that the relationships between the different archival divisions are compliant with the descriptive metadata specifications in M.

 Definition 9.
-A digital archive $(\mathcal{R}, DM, Serv, Soc)$ is a digital library where
+A digital archive (R, DM, Serv, Soc) is a digital library where

-- ullet $\mathcal R$ is a repository; - at least one of the metadata catalogs in the set of metadata catalogs DM is a NESTOR metadata catalog; - Serv is a set of services containing at least services for indexing, searching, and browsing; - Soc is a society.
+- R is a repository; - at least one of the metadata catalogs in the set of metadata catalogs DM is a NESTOR metadata catalog; - Serv is a set of services containing at least services for indexing, searching, and browsing; - Soc is a society.

 Definition 9 extends the definition of digital library in the 5S model requiring that at least one of the metadata catalogs is a NESTOR one, i.e. there exists at least one metadata catalog capable of retaining the archival bonds.
 This definition has several consequences.
-Firstly, more than one NESTOR metadata catalog can be present in the same digital archive, thus making it possible to express different archival descriptions over the same set of digital objects.
-This extends the current practice in which a system for managing an archive is usually capable of managing only one description of the archive, thus giving only one point-of-view on the material held (Light and Hyry, 2002; Discovery et al., 2007; Kaplan et al., 2011).
-Secondly, you can mix NESTOR and non-NESTOR metadata catalogs which allows for the seamless integration of different visions of the managed digital objects within the same digital archive.
-This opens up the possibility of exploiting the whole breadth of methodologies and tools available in the digital library field with archives.
+Firstly, more than one NESTOR metadata catalogs can be present in the same digital archive, thus making it possible to express different archival descriptions over the same set of digital objects.
+This extends the current practice in which a system for managing an archive is usually capable of managing only one description of the archive, thus giving only one point-of-view on the material held [27, 61, 71].
+Secondly, you can mix NESTOR and not-NESTOR metadata catalogs which allows for the seamless integration of different visions of the managed digital objects within the same digital archive.
+This opens up the possibility of exploiting the whole breadth of methodologies and tools available in the digital library field with the archives.